csteed/eden/README.md

 ## Precompiled EDEN jar Files

 Earlier releases of **EDEN** precompiled jar files are available from our [Google Code Site](http://code.google.com/p/eden-vis/).
-We will be slowly migrating these packages to github soon.
+We will be migrating these packages to github soon.